blackdataca/VlcBatchConvertCommand/README.md

 ```

 ## Change source file format
 Modify source file format in line 1 as needed.
-Defaut is *.mts
+Defaut is *.mts.
+It can be any format VideoLan supports.
 ```
 foreach($inputFile in get-childitem -recurse -Filter *.mts)
 ```